 Providers of hope and dignity

 There are well-established links between education levels and poverty.
 Children with lower levels of education are far more likely to become adults living in poverty.
-By providing tertiary scholarships to young adults who have grown up in out-of-home care and don’t otherwise have the support to continue their education, we help break the poverty cycle and give these disadvantaged youths a chance to change their lives for the better.
+By providing tertiary scholarships to young adults who have grown up in out-of-home care and don’t otherwise have the support to continue their education, we help break the poverty cycle and give disadvantaged young people a chance to change their lives for the better.

 Homelessness is often a complex issue and especially difficult for asylum seekers.
-Up to 70% of asylum seekers receive no government support, 50% are not permitted to work and more than 30% are battling mental health issues such as post-traumatic stress disorder, depression and anxiety.
+Up to 70% of asylum seekers receive no government support, 50% are not permitted to work and more than 30% are battling mental health issues such as post-traumatic stress, depression and anxiety.
 Providence House provides emergency and transitional housing for asylum seekers who face the risk of nowhere else to go, along with other support services which give them the tools to contribute back to their community.

 A legacy of compassion

 With the generosity and support of our donors, we’ve helped countless groups and individuals across the width and breadth of Australia.

 From dental care assistance in Tasmania to family support workers in WA; from the Men’s Shed program in Queensland to the Safe Place Housing Program in NSW; from grief counselling in Victoria to modified equipment for those living with disabilities in the ACT, and camps for at-risk Indigenous children in SA, we continue to provide hope and assistance where it is needed.
 We are carrying on the legacy of compassion that was firmly established by the Sisters of Charity on our shores 180 years ago.

 Most importantly, 100% of your donation goes directly to the people and programs you choose to help.
 There are no administration or operating costs to dilute your valuable contribution, so you know that every cent counts.

 Join our legacy of compassion and donate to the Sisters of Charity Foundation today.